Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-RyE_hc4huhA.md

 ---
-title: "Q&A: Have you thought about implementing a progress bar for how close to the Build Limit we are?"
+title: "September 1st, 2020 Livestream Q&A: Have you thought about implementing a progress bar for how close to the Build Limit we are?"
 date: "2020-09-01"
 layout: transcript
 topics: